prakashn27/prakashn27/README.md

 ### Hi there, I'm [Prakash Natarajan](https://www.linkedin.com/in/prakashnatarajan1) 👋

 ## Technology Enthusiast, Full Stack Engineer !!
-- 🔭 I’m currently working on serverless architecture applications with Thomson Reuters.
+- 🔭 I’m currently working on AWS serverless applications within Thomson Reuters.

 If you are interested to see [my website](https://prakashn.com)
 <!--